rahil627/mind-of-rathewolf/README.md

     - games with it's own post: the jack of all trades, real ninja, verbal assassin, poorly designed upgrades, rgbrgbrgb, pinkies up
     - for pinkies up: currently using a link to jon's site
     - for roll 'em golem: using the global game jam site
+    - for doodle tangle: using a youtube video as the link! lol
+      - maybe never made a post for this one...
     - todo: double-check: add pages to github readme
   - done: copied to github repos
   - maybe can just host it on github.io link, in the repo